 Now, Vitale, of all people, decries those who criticize young college players who don't live up to their recruiting hype in this one-and-done era.
 He's the guilty party who started the "diaper-dandy" hype.

 Last week before the North Carolina-Duke game Vitale said it was the biggest rivalry in all of college sports.

 "Surely you don't broadcast like that!"

-Has Vitale ever heard of football rivalries -- some with more than a century of history -- such as Ohio State-Michigan, Army-Navy, Alabama-Auburn, USC-Notre Dame and USC-UCLA?
+Has Vitale ever heard of football rivalries -- some with more than a century of history -- such as the Army-Navy Game, Ohio State-Michigan, USC-Notre Dame.
 Duke-North Carolina basketball was a regional Tobacco Road rivalry until Duke Coach Mike Krzyzewski arrived to challenge North Carolina's Dean Smith in the 1980s with a boost from the dawn of cable TV.

 Hey, I'm not alone dismissing Vitale as a cartoon character and sycophant.
 Distinguished announcer Verne Lundquist recently spoke with "Sports Business Journal" in a report picked up by "Awful Announcing."
 Lundquist said, "I like the storytellers.
 I like the guys who write well.
 Jim McKay was a great writer.
 Jack Whitaker was a great writer.
 Dick Enberg was a great writer.
 I don't think that enough credit is given to the necessity of writing in broadcasting."

 He added Vitale is "an acquired taste."
 That's a mouthful; announcers rarely criticize each other.